 Go to the Appearance menu on your left sidebar, then select Widgets.

-Look through the various widgets you have to see if there is a “search” widget already added.
+Look through the various widgets to see if a “search” widget is active.

-If it is, click and drag it out of the active widget area.
+If it is, click and drag it out of the active widget area to deactivate it.

 Some developers put some thought into how much customization can be done.
 The ones that make it easy give you an option within your theme customizer to disable the search feature.